oconnoob/free-whisper-api-gpu/README.md

 -d '{"file": "https://storage.googleapis.com/aai-web-samples/Custom-Home-Builder.mp3", "model": "tiny"}'
 ```

-You can also consume your API in Python with the `requests` library:
+You can also consume your API in Python with the `requests` library (you'll need to `pip install requests` if you haven't done so already):

 ```python
 import requests